 I took a short detour, passed through the gates and drove slowly up to the summit of a huge mound at the center of the cemetery.
 The view today was almost identical to the photo above (thank you, Pargon), although the Memorial Day flags were gone.

-Looking out over the graves of 139,000 veterans was sobering, and it put my "bad day" in perspective pretty damn fast.
+Looking out over the graves of 139,000 veterans was sobering, and it put my "bad day" in perspective very quickly.
 It was blustery and sunny, weather that makes me feel very much alive.
 Being surrounded by the memories of so many people who had sacrificed their lives while I could stand there and enjoy the sun and the wind helped me see just how meaningless and insubstantial my problems were and how much I have to be grateful for.

 And the second lesson was that even when things seem not to be going well, they really are.
 Really, they are.